stefan-hartmann/stefan-hartmann.github.io/_pages/publications.md

 Journal papers
 ======
+- Ungerer, Tobias & Stefan Hartmann.
+2024.
+Contrastive is the new black: A cross-linguistic study of a ‘snowclone’ in English, German, and Spanish.
+Quaderns de Filologia XXIX.
+217–235.

 - Neumair, Phillip A., Fiona M. Gehrecke, Stefan Hartmann & Alexander Ziem.
 (2025): A frame-semantic approach to conceptual metaphors in the domain of emotion. <i>Language and Cognition</i>, special issue "Emotions & Corpora", ed. by Małgorzata Fabiszak & Dylan Glynn. [[open access](https://doi.org/10.1017/langcog.2024.37)].